MateoMinghi/Data_Structures_and_Algorithms/README.md

 We can call the children 'left child' and 'right child'.

-A binary tree can be full, complete, degenerate, perfect and balanced
+A binary tree can be full, complete, degenerate, perfect or balanced

 <p align="left"> <img src="https://github.com/MateoMinghi/Data_Structures_and_Algorithms/blob/main/imgs/types_trees.png" width="80%"/></p>